yamalight/microwork/README.md

 service.autoreportHealth();
 ```

-To listen to the keep-alive signals you need to tap into `microwok.node.alive` topic, like so:
+To listen to the keep-alive signals you need to tap into `microwork.node.alive` topic, like so:
 ```js
 await service.subscribe('microwork.node.alive', (id) => {
     console.log(id); // <- live node id